Learning distributed representations with efficient SoftMax normalization: Introduction

-In this work, we provide a closed formula to compute in linear time the attention score normalization constants.
-We provide theoretical and empirical results supporting our method.
-Testing our approximation on several pre-trained embeddings, we observe a systematic gain in the accuracy of our method, even by orders of magnitude, compared to approaches based on the kernel trick.
-We then build on this result to design an efficient embedding algorithm in the \texttt{2Vec} spirit.
-Given their good scalability and simplicity of design, these algorithms proved extremely useful for machine learning users and have been applied to various contexts.
-However, while their initial formulation describes a loss function containing the attention score matrix, negative sampling is often adopted and the proposed loss function is not actually optimized.
-We address this gap by showing how to efficiently optimize a cost function taking ${\rm log}[{\rm SoftMax}(XY^T)]$ as argument.
-This term can be decomposed into two parts: the numerator $XY^T$ that is low rank and can consequently be efficiently optimized; the denominator involving the \emph{softmax} normalization constants that is the computational bottleneck.
+In this work, we provide a closed formula to approximate the softmax normalization constants in linear time, with theoretical and empirical results supporting our method.
+We evaluate the accuracy of the proposed approximation on pre-trained embeddings and compare it with several related methods.
+Building on this result, we design an efficient embedding algorithm in the \texttt{2Vec} spirit, training a loss function containing the term ${\rm log}[{\rm SoftMax}(XY )]$.
+Given their good scalability and simplicity of design, the \texttt{2Vec} algorithms proved extremely useful for machine learning users and have been applied to various contexts.
+However, we recall that \texttt{2Vec} algorithms do not optimize the proposed loss function in their most popular implementation.
+Our algorithm, instead, optimizes the original loss function efficiently and leverages the existing theoretical works that analyzed it, like \citep{jaffe2020spectral}.
+We note that our proposed approximation of the softmax score normalization is sufficient to efficiently compute ${\rm log}[{\rm SoftMax}(XY^T)]$ because this term is composed of two parts: the numerator $XY^T$ that is low rank and can consequently be efficiently optimized; the denominator involving the softmax normalization constants that is the computational bottleneck.
 Our estimation formula allows us to compute it in $\O(n)$ operations, and thus to efficiently optimize the embedding cost function.
-We then showcase a few practical applications evidencing that our algorithm is competitive or outperforms comparable methods in terms of speed and performance.\footnote{All codes are run on a Dell Inspiron laptop with 16 Gb of RAM and with a processor 11th Gen Intel Core i7-11390H @ 3.40GHz × 8.} We recall that all these benchmark algorithms have a linear complexity in $n$, and do not optimize the softmax function as we do.
-We stress that we do not claim that sampling approaches are bad \emph{per se}, but rather, we investigate how to efficiently optimize a cost function containing the softmax attention scores.
-A \texttt{Python} implementation of our algorithm is shared alongside the paper, at \href{https://github.com/lorenzodallamico/EDRep}{github.com/lorenzodallamico/EDRep}.
+We showcase a few practical applications evidencing that our algorithm is competitive or outperforms comparable methods in speed and performance.\footnote{All codes are run on a Dell Inspiron laptop with 16 GB of RAM and with a processor 11th Gen Intel Core i7-11390H @ 3.40GHz × 8.} We recall that all these benchmark algorithms have a linear complexity in $n$, and do not optimize the softmax function as we do.
+We stress that we do not claim sampling approaches are bad \emph{per se}, but rather, we investigate how to optimize a cost function containing the softmax scores efficiently.
+A \texttt{Python} implementation of our algorithm is available at \href{https://github.com/lorenzodallamico/EDRep}{github.com/lorenzodallamico/EDRep}.